 If you purchase your vehicle from a dealer, they must provide a bill of sale for you as proof of purchase.
-This is needed to title a vehicle or to transfer a vehicle's title to a trust.
-The bill of sale is also used to calculate Highway Use Tax.
-(If you purchased it from an individual, the tax is calculated according to a table of values kept by the Division of Motor Vehicles.)
+The bill of sale is needed to verify the purchase price when registering the car with the Division of Motor Vehicles.

 - The date of the sale or trade.

 - Vehicle identification number (VIN).